rkitover/vimpager/vimcat.md

 ## -c cmd

 Run a vim command after opening the file.
+Multiple -c arguments are supported.

+## --cmd cmd

+Run a vim command when entering vim before anything else.
+Multiple --cmd arguments are supported.

+## -u vimrc

+Use an alternate .vimrc or .vimcatrc.

 # LICENSE AND COPYRIGHT